gaellafond/time-tracker/README.md

 If you are nervous about losing your time data while doing a risky operation, such as deleting a project, backup your data before attempting it.
 If you are unsatisfied with the result, you can restore your backup.

-Note that you can also restore your backup in an incognito browser window and safely try the operation in incognito before trying it on your real Time Tracker.
+Note that you can also restore your backup in an **incognito browser window** and safely try the operation in incognito before trying it on your real Time Tracker.
+All modifications to the data and all time logged in an incognito browser window will be lost as soon as you close the browser window.

 ## Development